Nickhunt2243/lambda-calculus-interpreter/README.md

 let abs = fn x => if x < 0 then 0 - x else x in abs (0 - 7)
 ```

 Evaluates to `7`.
-Conditionals are expressions, not statements — both
+Conditionals are expressions, not statements.
+Both
 branches must be present and both must produce values of the same type.
 The type inferencer enforces this: `if true then 1 else false` is a type
 error because the branches have incompatible types.